Boers

 - Youth Employment Trends

-- Youth employment trends show a shift from traditional agriculture to diverse professions in urban areas.
+- Employment trends show a shift from agriculture to professional and technical fields.

 - Future Visions